 Maryland Association of Community Services (MACS)

-MACS is a private nonprofit organization dedicated to strengthening agencies to better support people with developmental disabilities and their families in the community.
+MACS is a private nonprofit organization.
+It advocates for organizations that provide support to people with developmental disabilities and their families in the community.

 Maryland Center for Developmental Disabilities (MCDD)